 Michelle Atallah, PhD

 Michelle Atallah, PhD (she/her) is an alumni of the Cancer Biology doctoral program at Stanford.
 She was a member of the Mallick and Engleman labs, and her research focused on mapping out interactions between components of the immune system.
 Michelle graduated from Yale as a Biology major, and has worked in both basic and clinical research studying cancer, immunology, autoimmune diseases, and rare diseases.
 Michelle has extensive experience working with students through past roles as a peer counselor at the Yale Career Center, writing tutor at Stanford’s Hume Center, TA for BIO42, and summer counselor for the Stanford Summer Research Program.
 She is passionate about being a lifelong learner and enjoys studying learning strategies and sharing them with others.
 As a graduate student at Stanford, Michelle was a member of the inaugural cohort of the Peer Learning Consultant Program and served as Lead Learning Consultant and Peer Academic Coach.
-She is currently the Project Manager where she continues to support student learning by developing novel resources and projects.
-She also continues to coach Stanford students on a limited basis.
+She is currently the Special Projects Manager where she continues to support student learning by developing novel resources and projects.